9_Rendering 3D Scenes

 import OpenGL.GL as GL

-from .material import Material
+from graphics.materials.material import Material

-vertex_shader_code = """
+_VERTEX_SHADER_CODE = """

 uniform mat4 projectionMatrix;